BBaysinger/bb-portfolio/backend/README.md

 Note for local Docker Compose:

 - The compose service `bb-portfolio-backend-local` sets `ENV_PROFILE=local` via environment.
 - Dev scripts should not hardcode a different profile.
-The `package.json` dev scripts are configured to respect the environment so that the canonical variables (`MONGODB_URI`, `PAYLOAD_SECRET`, `FRONTEND_URL`, etc.) are used correctly for whichever profile is active.
+The `package.json` dev scripts are configured to respect the environment so that the shared variables (`MONGODB_URI`, `PAYLOAD_SECRET`, `FRONTEND_URL`, etc.) are used correctly for whichever profile is active.
-- If you see 500 errors like "Missing required DEV\*MONGODB_URI for ENV_PROFILE=dev" while running local, double-check that no script is forcing `ENV_PROFILE=dev` and that your `backend/.env` (or `.env.local`) contains the canonical variables listed above.
+- If you see 500 errors like "Missing required DEV\*MONGODB_URI for ENV_PROFILE=dev" while running local, double-check that no script is forcing `ENV_PROFILE=dev` and that your `backend/.env` (or `.env.local`) contains the shared variables listed above.

 ## Frequently Used URLs

 - `/admin` - Payload CMS admin interface
 - `/api/health` - Health check endpoint

-For the broader API/security surface, content model, and delivery behavior, use the root [README](../README.md) as the canonical reference.
+For the broader API/security surface, content model, and delivery behavior, use the root [README](../README.md) as the main reference.

 ## Maintenance Scripts